AI Supply Chain Attacks: The Supply Chain Is the Surface

 The structural pattern in the TeamPCP campaign is the same pattern I described in the context of agent security and silent egress: individually authorized components composing into unauthorized behavior.

-Trivy was authorized to run in CI.
-CI was authorized to hold publishing credentials.
-The package manager was authorized to install packages.
-Each .pth file was authorized to configure Python paths.
+Trivy had permission to run in CI.
+CI held publishing credentials by design.
+The package manager installed packages on command.
+Each .pth file configured Python paths as intended.
 Every link in the chain operated within its defined scope.
-The composition of those authorized operations produced credential exfiltration at scale.
+Composing those legitimate operations produced credential exfiltration at scale.

 The Clinejection attack demonstrated the same pattern at the CI/CD level: an issue title injected adversarial text into Cline’s automated pipeline, which executed an npm preinstall script, which poisoned the build cache, which contaminated cross-workflow artifacts.
-Each step was individually authorized.11
+Each step held its own authorization.11

-The MCPTox benchmark demonstrated it at the agent level: malicious instructions embedded in tool descriptions redirect agents to exfiltrate credentials using legitimate tools already on the server.
+The MCPTox benchmark demonstrated the same pattern at the agent level: malicious instructions embedded in tool descriptions redirect agents to exfiltrate credentials using legitimate tools already on the server.
 The agent never executes the poisoned tool itself.
-It reads the poisoned description and uses its own authorized tools to carry out the attack.12
+It reads the poisoned description and uses its own legitimate tools to carry out the attack.12

-Silent egress demonstrates it at the runtime level: adversarial instructions in web page metadata induce an agent to exfiltrate runtime context through an outbound HTTP request that the agent is authorized to make.13
+Silent egress demonstrates it at the runtime level: adversarial instructions in web page metadata induce an agent to exfiltrate runtime context through an outbound HTTP request that the agent already has permission to make.13

 The attack surface is not a single vulnerable component.
 The attack surface is the composition of trusted components.
 Securing individual links does not secure the chain.
-Trivy was not the vulnerability.
-LiteLLM was not the vulnerability.
-The vulnerability was the trust relationship between them, mediated by mutable version tags and unpinned dependencies.
+Trivy alone was not the vulnerability.
+LiteLLM alone was not the vulnerability.
+The trust relationship between them – mediated by mutable version tags and unpinned dependencies – was the vulnerability.

 What Actually Helps

-The defenses that would have prevented each stage of this attack are boring.
+The defenses that would have stopped each stage of this attack are boring.
 They are also the ones most organizations skip.

 Pin to immutable references.
-LiteLLM installed Trivy via apt without version pinning.
-If security_scans.sh had pinned to a specific version or commit SHA, the poisoned v0.69.4 binary would never have executed.
+LiteLLM pulled Trivy via apt without version pinning.
+If security_scans.sh had pinned to a specific version or commit SHA, the poisoned v0.69.4 binary would never have run.
 GitHub Actions should reference commit SHAs, not mutable tags.
 The difference between uses: aquasecurity/[email protected] (compromised) and uses: aquasecurity/trivy-action@57a97c7 (safe) is the difference between losing your publishing credentials and not.1

 Isolate publishing credentials from CI runners.
-The PYPI_PUBLISH_PASSWORD was accessible as an environment variable in the GitHub Actions runner where Trivy ran.
-If publishing credentials were isolated in a separate workflow with no third-party action dependencies, the Trivy compromise would not have yielded PyPI access.
+The PYPI_PUBLISH_PASSWORD sat exposed as an environment variable in the GitHub Actions runner where Trivy ran.
+If the team had isolated publishing credentials in a separate workflow with no third-party action dependencies, the Trivy compromise would not have yielded PyPI access.
 PyPI’s Trusted Publishers (OIDC) eliminates stored tokens entirely.5

 Treat pip install as code execution.
-A .pth file in site-packages/ executes on every Python startup.
+A .pth file in site-packages/ runs on every Python startup.
 There is no opt-out.
 There is no sandbox.
-If you run pip install in a CI environment with access to credentials, you are granting arbitrary code execution to every transitive dependency in the package.
-The mitigation is to run pip install in an environment with no credential access, then copy the installed packages to the environment that needs them.
+If you run pip install in a CI environment with access to credentials, you grant arbitrary code execution to every transitive dependency in the package.
+The mitigation: run pip install in an environment with no credential access, then copy the installed packages to the environment that needs them.

 The Uncomfortable Implication